The Japanese have been dealing with used tea leaves for so long that they even have a name: chagara (茶殻).

 How to use your dried tea leaves

-Dried tea leaves have two main uses:
+Dried tea leaves have two primary uses:

 As for seasoning for food

-Sprinkle the dried leaves on to food as you would with herbs and spices.
-It adds a nice touch plus it’s low in calories!
+Sprinkle the dried leaves onto food as you would with herbs and spices.
+It adds a nice touch, plus it’s low in calories!

 Dried tea leaves naturally absorb odours.
-Like baking soda, you can place the leaves in a small bowl and they will deodorize on their own.
+Like baking soda, you can place the leaves in a small bowl, and they will deodorize on their own.